-RomaRising offers quiet, respectful black and white images of dignity, argument to those who would discriminate, that first we consider human terms.
-Among these mostly anonymous souls, a few have capacity to become ministers within governments, society-wide leaders.
-Indeed, Mr. Ciprian Necula is State Secretary in the Ministry of European Union Funds, representing the Romanian Government.
+RomaRising offers respectful black and white images of dignity, countering stereotype.
+Many among these souls are highly educated, and have capacity to function as government ministers and lead within society.
+Indeed, Mr. Ciprian Necula became State Secretary in the Ministry of European Union Funds, representing the Romanian Government.
+He is not unique.

-Alas, many become sequestered to the "Gypsy Bubble" of Romani Affairs.
-Others are unable even to use hard-earned university degrees to seek employment.
-Some of the most gifted have chosen to emigrate to locales where peace and security allow them lives of normalcy.
+Alas, some of the most prepared Roma we encountered are sequestered to the "Gypsy Bubble" of Romani Affairs.
+Others, unable to deploy hard-earned degrees, seek locales where they are appreciated, allowing a normal life.
 Witness the obvious sense of freedom on the visages of those within the Canada folio.

-One profound final point, which initially escaped me: RomaRising, has become a record of feminine empowerment.
-Time and again we encounter women of strength and character stepping onto the stage.
+RomaRising became a record of feminine empowerment.
+Time and again we encounter women of strength and achievement stepping onto the stage, and with impact.

-My hope is that majorities everywhere will come to recognise that these individuals of RomaRising are treasure, talents of vast ability.
-Regardless of their chosen path, one discovers them to be superlative embodiments of our common humanity.
+Our hope is that majority societies will come to recognise the vast talent in these individuals of RomaRising.
+They are found treasure within their societies.
+Regardless of their chosen paths, one discovers them to be superlative embodiments of our common humanity.

 Narrative by Mary Evelyn Porter